hydro-project/hydroflow/README.md

     <a href="https://docs.rs/hydroflow/"><img src="https://img.shields.io/badge/docs.rs-Hydroflow-blue?style=flat-square&logo=read-the-docs&logoColor=white" alt="Docs.rs"></a>
 </p>

 Hydroflow is a low-latency dataflow runtime written in Rust.
-The [Hydro Project](https://hydro.run/docs/hydroflow/ecosystem/) will empower developers to harness the full potential of the cloud by making distributed programs easy to specify and automatic to scale.
-Hydroflow serves as the lowest level in the [Hydro stack](https://hydro.run/docs/hydroflow/ecosystem/), serving as a single-node low-latency runtime with explicit networking.
+The goal of the [Hydro Project](https://hydro.run) is to empower developers to harness the full potential of the cloud by making distributed programs easy to specify and automatic to scale.
+Hydroflow is the lowest level in the [Hydro stack](https://hydro.run/docs/hydroflow/ecosystem/), serving as a single-node low-latency runtime with explicit networking.
 This allows us to support not just data processing pipelines, but distributed protocols (e.g. Paxos) and real-world long-running applications as well.